AnthonyCxx/Notes-and-Writeups/Python/GUI/Events.md

 ```

 ## Directly Connecting Widgets
 The slot that receives the signal of a widget can be another widget.
+Here, the the _QLabel_ widget is directly tied to the _QLineEdit_ widget such that the text
+of the label automatically updates whenever the _QLineEdit_ widget is edited — this is because _textChanged_ is directly tied to the label's _setText_ method.

 ```Python
 from PyQt5.QtWidgets import QApplication, QMainWindow, QLabel, QLineEdit, QVBoxLayout, QWidget